cleverington/n00b-drupal-development/manuscript/you_need_drush.md

 If you are a Mac or Linux user, you really, *really* need [Drush](http://docs.drush.org/en/master/install/).

-Even if you, as a beginner Drush is a tool every Drupalist and Drupalista should use.
+Even if you are a beginner, Drush is a tool **every** Drupalist and Drupalista should use.

 This is because Drush, like Drupal, is a multifaceted tool useful for beginners and experts alike.